realadammatthew/humbleberger/src/copy/what-is-transhumanism.md

 _We are living in an age of astonishing technological breakthroughs.
 From AI assistants to brain-computer interfaces and gene editing, humanity seems to be on the cusp of reimagining itself.
 A movement called **transhumanism** is at the center of this shift—promising that through science and technology, we might transcend our natural limitations, perhaps even cheat death itself._

 _But for believers in King Yeshua, these claims raise deep theological concerns.
-As Jewish Christians, how should we understand and respond to transhumanism?_
+As Jewish-Christians, how should we understand and respond to transhumanism?_

 ---